10Kft/10kft-api/PUBLISHING.md

-# Publishing 10,000ft API User Guide
+# Publishing Resource Management by Smartsheet API User Guide

 ## Purpose

-This document outlines the process for publishing the 10,000ft API User Guide onto Github Pages.
-The actual 10,000ft API documentation can be viewed [here](https://10kft.github.io/10kft-api/).
+This document outlines the process for publishing the Resource Management API User Guide onto Github Pages.
+The actual Resource Management API documentation can be viewed [here](https://10kft.github.io/10kft-api/).

 ## Why git version tags?
 Git tags are a nice way to keep track of the versions of the documentation.
-The version of the documentation should match the version of the 10,000ft API that it supports.
+The version of the documentation should match the version of the Resour API that it supports.
 Example tag name might be `v1.0.1`.
 This can be added with the following command `git tag v1.0.1`.

 ## Understanding the publish command
 The `rake publish` command bundles all of the resources in the `source/` directory to create static assets in a local directory called `bundle/`.
 These static assets are then pushed into the `gh-pages` branch.
 Github pages hosts the contents of the `gh-pages` for public viewing.
 Only Admins and Owners of the repository have push access into the `gh-pages` repo, so `rake publish` command will fail for anyone else.